-When 16-year-old "Whitney" (her name has been changed to protect confidentiality) made the varsity track team, she noticed that her best times were slower than the older girls, who were extremely thin.
+When 16-year-old "Whitney" made the varsity track team, she noticed that her best times were slower than the older girls, who were extremely thin.
 So Whitney began eating less.
 Within two months, she had dropped 11 pounds and reduced her body fat to less than 14%.
-Although her race times and endurance improved, Whitney's menstrual period stopped.
+Although her race times and endurance improved, Whitney's menstrual periods stopped.

 Then, in her senior year, Whitney was predicted to qualify for the state track team.
 While running the day before the meet, she tripped on a tiny rock, fracturing her ankle.
 Though Whitney was lean, muscular, and appeared to be the picture of health, her doctor became concerned about her excessive dieting, low body weight, and loss of her period.
-These are all key risk factors for low bone density (osteoporosis) and factures.
+These are all key risk factors for low bone density (osteoporosis) and fractures.
 He immediately ordered a bone density test, which tests the strength of bones.
-The test results showed that Whitney had low bone density; the bone strength of a much older woman.
+The test results showed that Whitney had low bone density and that she had the bone strength of a much older woman.

 The female athlete triad is made up of three medical conditions that are becoming increasingly common in active teen girls:

 Teens that are thin and exercise excessively are at higher risk of amenorrhea, the absence of a period.
 And amenorrhea is linked to decreased estrogen levels, which may be the cause of osteoporosis.
-A diet low in calcium and other bone-boosting nutrients can also contribute to low bone density.
+A diet low in calcium and vitamin D can also contribute to low bone density.

 Your doctor should evaluate and treat each of these three problems to ensure a healthy outcome.